 Best time to go

-The Watermill can comfortably sleep up to 10, with 3 double rooms in the main house and a further 2 doubles in an annexe just 30 metres away.
+The Watermill can comfortably sleep up to 12, with 4 double rooms in the main house and a further 2 doubles in an annexe just 30 metres away.
 Rooms tend to stay toasty warm in the colder months, and this physical warmth is complemented by ancient beams, subtle lighting and deeply comfortable beds with padded headboards and Egyptian cotton linen.
-Bathrooms are equipped with heated towel rails, piles of freshly laundered towels, a hairdryer and soap, but be aware that you’re not provided with shampoo or gel.
+Bathrooms are equipped with heated towel rails, piles of freshly laundered towels, a hairdryer and toiletries.

 Room 1 is on the ground floor of the main house with a big double bed which marries two twins.
 This vast room, with a separate dressing room, has the same all-white walls and grey screed as the sitting room and kitchen.
 A bright kilim and cut flowers provide a welcome splash of colour, whilst roughly hewn plinths serve as sculptural bedside tables.
 Leading off, there's a large bathroom with 2 surface-top sinks as well as a separate bath and shower.
 The same attractive grey screed tadlakt replaces tiles on all surface tops as well as on the bathroom’s floor.
 It all works really well.